Holographic complexity of the Klebanov-Strassler background: Volume complexity functionals

 The fact that $\C_V\propto\epsilon^2$ is notable.
 Since $\epsilon$ has dimension of length$^{3/2}$, this is the same scaling of complexity with confinement scale as found for AdS soliton solutions in \cite{arXiv:1712.03732,arXiv:2307.08229}.
 Furthermore, we notice that $\C_V\propto M^{3/2}$, in comparison to the AdS$_5\times S^5$ case in which $\C_V\propto N^{3/4}$, with $N$ the D3-brane number.
 This is because the effective D3-brane charge at large distances in KS scales as $M^2$; similar comments apply to the scaling with $g_s$.

-\subsection{Divergence structure}
+\subsubsection{Divergence structure}

-The overall value of the complexity depends on the radial integral \beq{cvJ} J_V(\tau_m) \equiv \int_0^{\tau_m}d\tau\, I(\tau)^{3/4}\sinh^2\tau\eeq from the origin to a maximal value $\tau_m$, acting as a UV cut off.
-While the value for any specific cut off is not physically interesting, the dependence on the cut-off scale is.
+The overall value of the complexity depends on the radial integral \beq{cvJ} J_V(\tau_m) \equiv \int_0^{\tau_m}d\tau\, I(\tau)^{3/4}\sinh^2\tau\eeq from the origin to a maximal value $\tau_m$, acting as a UV cutoff.
+While the value for any specific cutoff is not physically interesting, the dependence on the cutoff scale is.
 It provides a glimpse at the high-energy degrees of freedom of the gauge theory, and it is a necessary component of any definition of complexity of formation in asymptotically KS backgrounds.
 To evaluate $J_V(\tau_m)$, we first evaluate $I(\tau)$, the functional form of the warp factor, numerically, and then evaluate $J_V(\tau_m)$ numerically.
 Figure \ref{f:cvplot} shows $J_V(\tau_m)$; at large $\tau_m$ it is nearly exponential.